project-oak/oak/rfcs/01929_tls_attestation.md

 ##### Context

 **Context** is a parameter used to derive separate Tokens for different [assertion](#assertions) types provided by the firmware.
-Context value is represented by an assertion type, for which a Token is derived.
+Context value is equal to the assertion type, for which a Token is derived.

 ##### Length